 Latex paint is water-based and can safely be disposed of with household trash if the paint has been solidified.
-One of the easiest ways to solidify latex paint is to mix clay-based cat litter or sand with the paint and leave the lid off until the paint has hardened.
+One of the easiest ways to solidify latex paint is to mix clay-based cat litter or a paint hardener (available a most home improvement stores) and leave the lid off until the paint has dried.
 Then, the paint can be placed at the curb with normal household trash.
-But, the lids must be left off of the paint cans so your trash hauler can see that the paint has solidified.
-Click here to view a paint drying demonstration video.
+Lids must be left off of the paint cans so your trash hauler can see that the paint has solidified.

 One gallon of motor oil is capable of polluting one million gallons of drinking water.
 Proper disposal is critical.
 Fortunately, there are many local options for the recycling of used motor oil.
 Most auto service centers will accept up to five gallons of used oil per visit.
 Click here to view a list of local companies that will accept used motor oil for recycling.

 Since there are many, local motor oil recycling options available for residents, the District does not accept used motor oil at Tox-Away Days.